Pregnancy belts: how to choose and use them?

 Where can I buy a pregnancy support belt?

-Pregnancy belts are available at various prices on many websites (and delivery included is a real plus at this time of year!), but also in some pharmacies.
+Pregnancy belts are available at various prices on a number of websites (and delivery is a real plus at this time of year!), as well as in certain pharmacies.
 It's best to try them on first, to make sure you're making the right choice.
 Don't forget to ask your doctor for advice, as he or she will be able to advise you on the best products available.

 More articles